jennahowe/tinyautosave/tinyautosave/readme.txt

-TinyAutoSave plug-in for TinyMCE by Speednet
+TinyAutoSave plug-in for TinyMCE by Speednet Group
+Copyright © 2008-2009 Speednet Group LLC.
+All rights reserved.
+Last updated Jan.
+13, 2009

 Automatically saves the editor contents periodically and just before leaving the current page.
-Allows the user to rescue the contents of the last autosave, in case they did not intend to navigate away from the current page or the browser window was closed before posting the content.
+Allows the user to rescue the contents of the last auto-save, in case they did not intend to navigate away from the current page or the browser window was closed before posting the content.